Durgunsturm/RobosocPet/README.md

 Programs may have incorrect pins assigned to them, so ensure to update the pins in the programs if you rewire the bots.

-Finally, the dark bot used a sonar in front and two sonars either side, and the plywood bot used a single sonar in front or an IR sensor.
+Also, the dark bot used a sonar in front and two sonars either side, and the plywood bot used a single sonar in front or an IR sensor.

+The plywood bot has its sides removed for access, which can be rescrewed on.

 Directories: